Cuckfield Photographers

 Edwin DANN (1831-1896)

-If Edward Gilly did instruct Edwin Dann into the art and science of photography, Cuckfield's resident cooper made good progress.
+If Edward Gilly did give Edwin Dann further instruction in the art and science of photography, Cuckfield's resident cooper made good progress.
 On the 8th February 1862, the Sussex Agricultural Express reported :

 Mr Dann, our native photographist, has been taking some very pretty views of the interior of the church, that are well executed.
 His sketches and portraits are really admirable, and we are pleased to see him so well patronised.